cplusplus/SG20/functions/defaulted-parameters.md

 ## Overview

 Functions in C++ may be overloaded with different numbers and types of parameters.
-It may be of value to specify default values for some number of parameters, to allow a caller to avoid specifying arguments that rarely change, or to enable expanding the set of parameters while maintaining backward compatibility with existing callers.
+It may be of value to specify default arguments for some number of parameters, to allow a caller to avoid specifying arguments that rarely change, or to enable expanding the set of parameters while maintaining backward compatibility with existing callers.